jeffrey-zang/plat/README.md

 12. Request for someone to review and merge your pull request.
 Linear will automatically update the status to `In Review`.
 13. After it has been merged, Linear will update the status of your issue to `Done`.

 Please note that direct changes made to the `main` branch are not allowed.
 Pull requests must be made and reviewed before changes are merged.
-If your programming does not follow the naming schemes listed above, it will not be merged.
+If your programming does not follow the naming schemes listed above, it will not be merged. **Please use the "Squash and merge" option always when merging pull requests.**
 ```